 Enquire About This Tour Code QYC Quetzal Highway

-Duration: 10 Days Route: Antigua to Cancún Style: Adventure Tours Price: US$1,099.00
+Duration: 10 Days Route: Antigua to Cancún Style: Worldwide Adventures Price from: US$1,029.00

 A short but sweet adventure taking in the highlights of Guatemala, Belize and Mexico.
 Enjoy wildlife spotting in the jungle surrounding the Mayan temple complex of Tikal.
 Get off the beaten track down Rio Dulce to explore the traditional fishing village of Livingston, then head for picturesque Flores in the centre of Lake Peten Itzá.
 Adventure options await in San Ignacio, then relax the island way on Caye Caulker before heading north for Cancún, the Mayan Riviera.